 - Sensors: UD Fingerprint, accelerometer, gyro, proximity, compass

 - Read the Review of Vivo S1 Here

-The camera is decent on the phone.
-It captures a sufficient amount of details.
-However, colors look washed out most of the time.
-The images also look overprocessed at times, which is more pronounced in the images with human subjects. edge-detection, however, looks consistent.
+The rear camera is excellent on the phone with its primary Sony IMX 586 sensor.
+It captures a sufficient amount of details and dynamic range.
+However, at certain scenes, colors look washed out and overprocessed, which is more pronounced in the images with human subjects.
 Selfies look decent, however, on portrait selfies, edge detection is not that great.
 Most of the times, some part of the hair is also blurred.